BOSSIER CITY SEX CRIMES ATTORNEY

 - Proving the sexual act had been consensual.

 - Proving that the defendant suffers from a mental illness that may or may not be apparent and that makes it difficult for them to tell right from wrong.

-Being accused of a sex crime often carries harsh lifelong consequences, but remember, this is not the end of the road.
+Being accused of a sex crime often carries harsh, lifelong consequences, but remember, this is not the end of the road.
 It takes time for the criminal justice system to work, and a conviction is never certain.
 It is possible that with the assistance of an experienced Bossier City criminal defense attorney, you can have your case dismissed, dropped, or even end up walking away innocent.
-Otherwise, your sex crimes attorney will work tirelessly to achieve a resolution that has a minimum impact on your life and livelihood.
+Otherwise, your sex crimes attorney will work tirelessly to achieve a resolution that has the least impact on your life and livelihood.

-Michael J. Vergis is an experienced and renowned sex crime defense attorney in Shreveport and Bossier City.
-He has successfully defended a number of people accused of sex crimes, and he is ready to defend you, too.
-To explore your rights and legal alternatives, call the Law Offices of Michael J. Vergis at 318-698-3724 or complete our online intake form to book a consultation today.
+Michael J. Vergis is one of the most experienced and renowned criminal defense attorneys in the Shreveport and Bossier City area.
+He has successfully defended a number of people accused of sex crimes, and he is ready to defend you in your criminal case, too.
+To explore your rights and legal alternatives, call the law office of Michael J. Vergis at 318-698-3724 or complete our online intake form to book a consultation today.

 In addition to criminal defense, you may also hire Michael J. Vergis for Louisiana civil rights cases, personal injury cases, family law matters, and other related practice areas.